FranzZemen/re-data-type/ts-src/wiki.md

 More on this TBD.

-## Custom Data Types
+## Custom ReDataType Types

-Custom Data Types provide a powerful way to represent complex data shapes and compare and operate on that data shape using conditions, formulas and functions.
+Custom ReDataType Types provide a powerful way to represent complex data shapes and compare and operate on that data shape using conditions, formulas and functions.

-A Custom Data Type may be an object shape or even something as simple as a formatted sequence of characters (similar to Timestamps for instance), such as Morse.
+A Custom ReDataType Type may be an object shape or even something as simple as a formatted sequence of characters (similar to Timestamps for instance), such as Morse.

-When should Custom Data Types be considered?
-It's really up to the Rules Engine user, but guidance is provided here that often it is preferable to simply use things like Attribute Expression to specific object attributes instead of Custom Data Types, if only not to lose some of the externalization a Rules Engine is used for in the first place.
+When should Custom ReDataType Types be considered?
+It's really up to the Rules Engine user, but guidance is provided here that often it is preferable to simply use things like Attribute Expression to specific object attributes instead of Custom ReDataType Types, if only not to lose some of the externalization a Rules Engine is used for in the first place.
 However, there may be some very real business logic that isn't necessary to express in a Rules Engine over a shape.

 For example, say the data domain is equities; an organization may have definitions on how to consider one equity more